Stationary Reflection and the failure of SCH: Gitik's forcing

 Let us start with the following definitions: \begin{definition} Let $E_0, E_1$ be $(\kappa_0, \lambda_0)$ and $(\kappa_1, \lambda_1)$-extenders respectively.
 We say that $E_0$ is less than $E_1$ in the Mitchell order, or $E_0 \trianglelefteq E_1$, if $E_0 \in \Ult(V, E_1)$.
 We say that $E_0$ coheres with $E_1$ if $j_{E_1}(E_0) \restriction \lambda_0 = E_0$. \end{definition}

-The existence of a long sequence of extenders $E_i$, where $E_i$ is $(\kappa_i, \lambda)$-extender, they are Mitchell increasing and pairwise coherent follows from the existence of superstrong cardinal or even weaker large cardinal axioms.
+The existence of a long Mitchell increasing and pairwise coherent sequence of extenders $E_i$, where $E_i$ is a $(\kappa_i, \lambda)$-extender, follows from the existence of superstrong cardinal or even weaker large cardinal axioms.

 Before we begin with the definition of the forcing, let us show a few basic facts about extenders and Mitchell order.
 We recall the notion of width from \cite{CummingsHandbook}.